 Both BIM and CAD can create complex models of structures before building begins.
 However, the processes for BIM vs. CAD can't be used interchangeably.

-CAD is a type of drafting software that has been used for decades to meet strict aerospace and automotive manufacturing guidelines.
+The difference between CAD and BIM is that CAD is a type of drafting software that has been used for decades to meet strict aerospace and automotive manufacturing guidelines.
 It can also improve the time to market for new products.
 CAD users typically have CAD standards in place, as well as a library of details and symbols specific to the work they do.
 As a result, engineers use CAD programs across various industries, from industrial and manufacturing to civil engineering and plant design.

-BIM is a process that depends on various types of software to allow architects, engineers, and contractors to collaborate on a commercial building using the same computer model.
+On the other hand, BIM is a process that depends on various types of software to allow architects, engineers, and contractors to collaborate on a commercial building using the same computer model.
 Professionals exclusively use BIM in designing and constructing commercial buildings such as airports, office towers or schools.
 It has increasingly become the new industry standard for such projects.

 However, BIM is an evolving technology.
 As a result, companies planning to shift to BIM may have difficulties finding trained staff.
 They can also face some compatibility issues with trade partners.